 - digital access and inequities.

-Led by senior researchers the laboratories will foster vertical integration of undergraduate students, graduate students, faculty, librarians, curators, and technologists around teaching and research initiatives, while at the same time developing horizontal links across multiple disciplines, both cognate and distant.
-In addition, they will engage collaboratively with institutions elsewhere, both nationally and internationally, and will serve as critical sites for training our undergraduate and graduate students to embrace the new exigencies of a complex and rapidly changing twenty-first century world, both productively (with complex collaborative intellectual and practical skills) and humanely (with nuanced intercultural knowledge and social imagination).
+Led by senior researchers the laboratories foster vertical integration of undergraduate students, graduate students, faculty, librarians, curators, and technologists around teaching and research initiatives, while at the same time developing horizontal links across multiple disciplines, both cognate and distant.
+In addition, they engage collaboratively with institutions elsewhere, both nationally and internationally, and will serve as critical sites for training our undergraduate and graduate students to embrace the new exigencies of a complex and rapidly changing twenty-first century world, both productively (with complex collaborative intellectual and practical skills) and humanely (with nuanced intercultural knowledge and social imagination).